 - Frames name a function and the frame width is the relative measure

-of that function's total CPU usage.
+of that function's total CPU time.

 main, the frame for